Laci1953/Cowgol_on_CP_M/README.md

 cowgol source file --> cowfe1 --> COWFE.$$$ temporary file --> cowfe2 --> cowbe --> cowlink --> cowfix --> Z80AS --> LINK --> .COM

-See as examples the folder GAMES/Backgammon/Version for 64 KB RAM and GAMES/Startrek/Version for 64 KB RAM.
+For Cowgol source files that can be compiled this way, see as examples the folder GAMES/Backgammon/Version for 64 KB RAM and GAMES/Startrek/Version for 64 KB RAM.

 # Folders
 ---------